Tilicho Peak Expedition - 35 Days

 Accommodations at base camp can be supplemented to single for those who need more comfort or privacy, which would incur an extra cost.

 In this case, the climber will be entitled to his tent or lodge room, where he may retire to rest after a day of trekking and climbing.
-A single supplementary upgrade is subject to availability and can add to an exceptional expedition experience.
+A single supplementary upgrade is subject to availability.
+As such, it can add to an exceptional expedition experience.

 FAQ